Information we hold about you

 All data collected for the purposes of the study will be deleted at the end of the research study.

-The aggregate data (non-person identifiable data) will be analyzed for the purpose of this study independently.
+The aggregate data (non-person identifiable data) will be analysed for the purpose of this study independently.

 Why we need your information and how we use it?